amirmohan/amirmohan.github.io/_pages/about.md

 Prior to joining Georgia Tech, I was a postdoctoral researcher at [Stanford](https://www.stanford.edu) and [UC Berkeley](https://www.berkeley.edu), and earned my Ph.D. from [Rice University](https://www.rice.edu/).

-I am broadly interested in machine learning and AI for scientific discovery, with a focus on developing principled methods for learning, generation, interpretation, and reasoning in complex scientific domains.
+I am broadly interested in machine learning and AI for scientific discovery, with a focus on developing scalable methods for learning, generation, interpretation, and reasoning in complex combinatorial design spaces.
 Recent interests are:

 <ul>
   <li>Discrete generative and diffusion models</li>